Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkwriter-networkreader-networkbuffer.md

 ### BitWise Writing

-If you for example have an enum with 5 values.
-All those values could fit into 3 bits.
+If you for example have an enum with five values.
+All those values could fit into three bits.
 With the `NetworkWriter`, this can be done like this:

 ```csharp
 writer.WriteBits((byte)MyEnum.MyEnumValue, 3);